bwplotka/my/web/content/posts/golang-memory-monitoring.md

 **This approach affects the amount of memory occupied by a process as registered by the  kernel.
 Those "cached" pages are still technically reserved for the Go process, even though the kernel can use them as soon as it needs memory for other processes**

-From high-level the `madvise` system call consists of 3 arguments:
+From a high-level perspective the `madvise` system call consists of 3 arguments:

 * `address` and `length` that define what memory range this call refers to.
 * `advice` that says what to advice for those memory pages.

 `advice` can have many different values depending on the specific OS and kernel version used by the system on which the Go process is running.

-To explain the Go 1.12 change, we are interested in following two values:
+To explain the Go 1.12 change, we are interested in two specific values:

 * `MADV_DONTNEED`